As his trans daughter struggles, a father pushes past his prejudice. 'It was like a wake-up'

 The district sees it differently, writing in a court filing that ''there were numerous factors and circumstances in R.F.'s life, unrelated to school, which may have caused emotional harm, depression and anxiety.''

 Ultimately, her parents got the school to agree to let her finish her freshman year online.
 But she missed three weeks of classes before the switch was approved.
 Typically an A and B student, she plummeted to D's and F's.
-Worse to Farr, his daughter was withdrawing, losing friends and isolating herself in her room.
+Worse to Farr, his daughter was withdrawing.

 He describes it as ''a dark rabbit hole of depression.''
 Twice she tried to kill herself and was hospitalized.
 Everything from butter knives to headache medicine was locked up.